$f$ and $p$ mode oscillation of proto-neutron stars with systematic variation of the nucleon effective mass: Result

-Therefore, we study the variation of mass ($M$) with respect to radius ($R$) of PNSs with different values of $S$ and $\mu^*_S$ in Fig. \ref{Fig:mr}.
+The effects of the $P(\rho_B)$ relation must be reflected on the structural properties of the PNSs.
+Therefore, we next study the variation of mass ($M$) with respect to radius ($R$) of PNSs with different values of $S$ and $\mu^*_S$ in Fig. \ref{Fig:mr}.
 We also compare the cold NS scenario and find that all the recent astrophysical constraints on the $M-R$ relation of NSs like those obtained from PSR J0740+6620 \cite{Fonseca:2021wxt, Riley:2021pdl}, GW170817 \cite{LIGOScientific:2018cki}, and PSR J0030+0451 \cite{Riley:2019yda, Miller:2019cac} are well satisfied by the cold NS configurations.
 In case of cold NS, the approximate values of maximum mass ($M_{max}$) and corresponding radius ($R_{max}$) are obtained as 2.11 $M_{\odot}$ and 10.16 km, respectively.
-Complementary to the $T(\rho)$ relation, the $M-R$ variation is obtained as bands that widens with increasing values of $S$ indicating the more prominent effects of $\mu^*_S$ relatively earlier stages of PNS evolution.
+Complementary to the $T(\rho_B)$ relation, the $M-R$ variation is obtained as bands that widen with increasing values of $S$ indicating the more prominent effects of $\mu^*_S$ in relatively earlier stages of PNS evolution.
 The bands shrink as the star evolves and a NS is formed.
 Therefore, in case of a cold NS, the effect of $\mu^*_S$ becomes negligible.
 Compared to the cold NS, the radius of PNS, especially at low and intermediate masses increases considerably, consequently making the PNS less compact compared to NSs.
 As a result, the value of radius ($R_{1.4}$) of 1.4 $M_{\odot}$ PNS increases rapidly with increasing values of $S$.
 From $S=1$ to $S=3$ the average value of $R_{1.4}$ varies from 13.70 km to 22.81 km compared to the cold NS case for which the average value of $R_{1.4}=11.73$ km.
 The enhancement in radius is so large that we do not even obtain any 1.4 $M_{\odot}$ PNS configuration for $S=4$.
 The GW170817 and PSR J0030+0451 data are satisfied simultaneously only up to $S=1$.
 As a result from Fig. \ref{Fig:LamM} we find that the tidal deformability ($\Lambda_{1.4}$) of 1.4 $M_{\odot}$ star satisfies the constraint from GW170817 data only in case of cold NS and PNS at $S=1$.
 From $S=1$ to $S=3$ the average value of $\Lambda_{1.4}$ varies from 418.98 to 2798.90.
 The tidal deformability for any fixed mass increases with increasing values of $S$ but decreasing values of $\mu^*_S$.
 At larger values of $S$ for any fixed value of $\mu^*_S$, more massive PNS configurations with larger $R_{max}$ are obtained.
+This is because the pressure increases with increase in $S$ for fixed value of $\mu^*_S$ as obtained in Fig. \ref{Fig:rhoP_S}.
 For example, at $S=2$, $M_{max}=2.12 M_{\odot}, R_{max}=11.60$ km and at $S=4$, $M_{max}=2.38 M_{\odot}, R_{max}=17.65$ km for $m^*81$.
 On the other hand, for any fixed value of $S$, the lower values of $\mu^*_S$ result in higher values of $M_{max}$ and $R_{max}$.
+The reason can be attributed to the increase of pressure with decreasing values of $\mu^*_S$ for any particular value of $S$ as seen from Fig. \ref{Fig:rhoP_m*S3}.
 For example, at fixed $S=3$, $M_{max}=2.26 M_{\odot}, R_{max}=14.29$ km for $\mu^*_S=0.7~(m^*71)$ and $M_{max}=2.08 M_{\odot}, R_{max}=12.11$ km for $\mu^*_S=1.0~(m^*11)$.